Hidden Conformal Symmetry of Smooth Braneworld Scenarios: Setup of the Model

-An important point that can be posed now is about a smooth version of the above model.
-More directly we look for a conformal model that can provides a kink solution to our scalar field that recovers AdS for large $z$.
-Smooth solutions are important to avoid naked singularities beyond providing a dynamics to the brane, and can be generated by a $\lambda\phi^4$ potential\cite{Kehagias:2000au} for example.
-Smooth solutions with hyperbolic and trigonometric functions have also been found( see \cite{Gremm:1999pj,Bazeia:2017nlo,Bazeia:2012qh} and references therein).
-We should point out that, as far as we know, these unusual potentials, which also appears in models of conformal mechanics\cite{Holanda:2014zfa}, are introduced ad hoc.
-These smooth solutions also provides a rich structure of resonances, or metastable massive modes over the membrane \cite{Landim:2011ki,Landim:2011ts,Alencar:2012en,Landim:2010pq,Li:2017dkw}.
-A curious unexplained fact about models with conformal non-minimal couplings is that resonances do not exist \cite{Jardim:2015vua}.
-Coming back to the problem of generating smooth solutions for the above model we face a problem: conformal symmetry uniquely determines the potential and we are not allowed to introduce a new potential such as $\lambda \phi^4$, hyperbolic or trigonometric potentials.
-Another problem is the fact that the kinetic part of our scalar field has the wrong sign and behaves as a tachyon.
+Coming back to the problem of generating smooth solutions for the model \cite{Alencar:2017dqb} we face a problem: conformal symmetry uniquely determines the potential and we are not allowed to introduce a new potential, such as $\lambda \chi^4$, hyperbolic or trigonometric potentials.
+Another problem is that the kinetic part of our scalar field has the wrong sign and behaves as a ghost.

-From now on we describe a solution to the above problems.
-As said above we can not add a $\lambda\phi^{4}$ potential since this breaks conformal invariance.
-Therefore the only way to get some freedom in our model is to add one more conformal scalar field
+As we mentioned above, we cannot add a $\lambda \chi^{4}$ potential to the Lagrangian (\ref{L_G}) since this breaks conformal invariance.
+Therefore, the only way to get some freedom in our model is to add one more conformal scalar field with the Lagrangian

-where $a$ is constant.
-This constant can aways be absorbed by a redefinition of $\chi_{2}$ and the only information left is about its signal giving us

-as the possible conformal extensions of the model in Ref. \cite{Alencar:2017dqb}.
-The above Lagrangian has a $SO(1,1)$ or $SO(2)$ symmetry depending on the signal we choose.
-Now we can add a potential and our final action becomes

-From now on we will consider the plus signal case.
-In order to preserve conformal invariance the above potential must have the form $\chi_{1}^{m}\chi_{2}^{n}$ with $m+n=10/3$ and this new freedom is at the center of the strategy for obtaining smooth solutions.
-Many possibilities emerge and here we must look for at least one smooth solution.
-One route is to begin with a potential that preserve the $SO(2)$ symmetry giving us the potential